lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 into a standard coordinate system.
 Many medical systems use RAS coordinates.
 R is right/left, A is anterior/posterior and S is Superior/Inferior.
 This is the patient coordinate system.
-Discuss and compare the fol-lowing alternatives for transforming volume data into RAS coordinates.
+Discuss and compare the following alternatives for transforming volume data into RAS coordinates.

 a)  vtkActor transformation methods.

-b)  vtkTransformFilter .
+b)  vtkTransformFilter.

 c)  Reader transformations.

-12.2 Modify the last example found in the medical application ( Medical3.cxx ) to use vtkImageDataGeometryFilter instead of vtkImageActor .
+12.2 Modify the last example found in the medical application ( Medical3.cxx ) to use vtkImageDataGeometryFilter instead of vtkImageActor.
 Compare the performance of using geometry with using texture.
-How does the performance change as the resolution of the vol-ume data changes?
+How does the performance change as the resolution of the volume data changes?

 12.3 Modify the last medical example ( Medical3.cxx ) to use v
-tkTexture and vtkPlaneSource instead of vtkImageActor .
+tkTexture and vtkPlaneSource instead of vtkImageActor.

 12.4 Change the medical case study to use dividing cubes for the skin surface.

 12.5 Combine the two scripts frogSegmentation.tcl and marchingFrog.tcl
 into one script that will handle either segmented or grayscale files.
-What other parameters and pipeline com-ponents might be useful in general for this application?
+What other parameters and pipeline components might be useful in general for this application?

 12.6 Create polygonal / line stroked models of your initials and build